tim-taylor/evobee/docs/evobee-odd.md

 In an EvoBee simulation,  plants, flowers and pollinators exist in a 2D continuous-space environment.
 The initial distribution of plants is defined by the `PlantTypeDistribution` section of the configuration file, and the initial distribution of pollinators is defined by the `Hives` section of the configuration file.
 It is possible to specify one or more areas of the environment as refuges for particular plant species.
 This is done in the `PlantTypeDistribution` section of the configuration file.
 Only plants of one specified species can grow in a refuge area.
 If during the reproduction phase of the simulation (see [Process overview and scheduling](#process-overview-and-scheduling)) a seed from a different species lands in the refuge, it has a reduced chance of survival (as defined by the `refuge-alien-inflow-prob` parameter in the configuration file).

 Internally to the simulation code, the environment comprises a 2D grid of Patches.
 Each Patch holds the contents of a 1 pdu^2 area of the environment.
+In the configuration file,

 ## Process overview and scheduling